 - Application of organic manure (through FYM, Poultry Manure/ Vermicompost) in order to maintain the soil fertility.
 Tailoring the fertilizer dose after soil testing. - Application of seed rate depending upon the minimum germination percentage of seed (70%) as well as seed size. - Follow the correct sequence of seed treatment chemicals and bio-inoculants which should be FIR (Fungicide, Insecticide and Rhizobium/PSB/Micorrhiza). - Do not mix fertilizer with seed while sowing.
 Instead, use of Ferti-seed-drill is advised. - As far as possible, sowing may be done during the recommended time (Second week of June to First week of July) while ensuring at least 100 mm monsoon rainfall. - For weed management in soybean, the most efficient measures include Manual Weeding, Inter-cultivation using Dora/Kulpa and Use of chemical herbicides.
-The priority for the same may be accorded as per the suitability. - Use of only recommended chemicals are advised for control of weed, insectpests and diseases. - In order to get the desired results, use of recommended quantity of water (120 litre/ha for power sprayer and 500 litre/ha for knapsack sprayer) while spraying the coastly chemicals is advised.

-- To avoid shattering losses, harvest the soybean crop after immediately after attaining physiological maturity (turning the pod color to grey/black).
+The priority for the same may be accorded as per the suitability. - Use of only recommended chemicals are advised for control of weed, insectpests and diseases. - In order to get the desired results, use of recommended quantity of water (120 litre/ha for power sprayer and 500 litre/ha for knapsack sprayer) while spraying the coastly chemicals is advised. - To avoid shattering losses, harvest the soybean crop after immediately after attaining physiological maturity (turning the pod color to grey/black).
 The harvested crop should be allowed for sun-drying for 2-3 days after which can be shifted to threshing floor. - In order to maintain seed purity, uproot the plants of other varieties 2-3 times distinguishing the plant type, leaf shape, pubescence and flower color. - Store the soybean seed at clean, aerated room on an appropriate platform while avoiding direct contact with moisture.

-Good Agricultural Practices for Soybean - General Guidelines
+Good agricultural practices for Soybean - General Guidelines

-Good Agricultural Practices (GAPs) are a set of principles, regulations and technical recommendations applicable to production, processing and food transport, addressing human health care, environment protection and improvement of worker conditions and their families.GAP, as defined by FAO, are a "collection of principles to apply for on-farm production and postproduction processes, resulting in safe and healthy food and non-food agricultural products, while taking into account economic, social and environmental sustainability."
+Good Agricultural Practices (GAPs) are a set of principles, regulations and technical recommendations applicable to production, processing and food transport, addressing human health care, environment protection and improvement of worker conditions and their families.
 It has been documented that implementation of GAP encourages promotion of the optimum use of resources such as pesticides, fertilizers, and water, and eco-friendly agriculture.
-Its social dimension would be to protect the agricultural workers' health from improper use of chemicals and pesticides.

-Soil Management
+Soil management

-- 1. Select the soil with moderate to high fertility. - 2.
-Plough in crop residues and vegetation to improve soil fertility.
-Break up large lumps of soil and level. - 3.
-Frequently apply well decomposed compost or other organic materials (including crop residues) and incorporate in to the soil. - 4.
-If necessary, acid soil can be corrected by liming, whereas alkaline soil can be

-- corrected by gypsum.

-- 5. Do not plant soybean in low land and too shallow soils.

-- 6. Avoid over tillage.
+- Select the soil with moderate to high fertility. - Plough in crop residues and vegetation to improve soil fertility.
+Break up large lumps of soil and level. - Frequently apply well decomposed compost or other organic materials (including crop residues) and incorporate in to the soil. - If necessary, acid soil can be corrected by liming, whereas alkaline soil can be corrected by gypsum. - Do not plant soybean in low land and too shallow soils. - Avoid over tillage.